 SPH SB 813: Web-based Health Communication Strategies for Public Health Interventions

 Graduate Prerequisites: SPH SB721

 This course covers key health communication principles for designing and critiquing digital health behavior change interventions.
 Students work in small groups to conduct formative research to plan a public health intervention website and prototype.
 Key deliverables include a comprehensive strategy document, a website diagram, a website prototype and usability testing results.
 Course topics include defining an audience, setting clear objectives, applying health behavior theory concepts, competitor analysis, using story as a health communication strategy, designing for accessibility, conducting usability testing, and working with practical user-centered design approaches (such as affinity diagramming and user personas).
 Although the emphasis is on the intervention planning process and not technology, a series of hands-on computer labs introduce students to basic online content creation tools and provide instruction and support for creating a simple website prototype.
 No technical background is necessary.

 SPH SB 818: Qualitative Research Methods

 This course is designed to provide students with experience in the use and application of qualitative research methods for public health activities including needs assessments, research studies, intervention strategies, and program evaluations.
 Students are introduced to the quantitative versus qualitative data debate in social science research.
-Emphasis is placed on the practice of qualitative research and each student designs and conducts a research project.
-Throughout the semester students' field proposals, problems, process, and progress are discussed as are methodological issues including objectivity, sampling, data collection, ethics, and data analysis.
+Emphasis is placed on the practice of qualitative research and each student participates in the design and conduct of a project.
+Throughout the semester students' field proposals, problems, process, and progress are discussed as are methodological issues including objectivity, sampling, theoretical perspectives, data collection, ethics, and data analysis.
 Due to the intensive nature of the class, it is not suitable for auditors.